 After a lot of thought and consideration, we have decided to make the difficult decision to temporarily close our shop to help prevent the further spread of Covid-19.

-Despite being closed for the time being, we are still always available to all our brides by email or DM to answer any questions, and are still working behind the scenes to make sure the shop continues and all our amazing brides receive their gowns on time!.
+We are available to all our brides by email or DM to answer any questions.
+Always.
+When our doors are open or closed.
+Our team is still working behind the scenes to make sure the shop continues and all our amazing brides receive their gowns on time!

 We will always be reachable and we will continue to post updates on social media and will be sure to keep you all informed when we feel it is safe to re-open.

 Stay safe and healthy everyone!
 We look forward to seeing you back at Sinders again soon once this Covid-19 crisis has passed.

 It’s April 2020 and it’s an unprecedented time for us.
 That word can be used to describe either a good or bad change.
 I won’t lie, it’s been both.